ucberkeley/brc-experiments/SECURITY.md

 - Don't share your credentials with anybody else, even temporarily.
 - Do not make a copy or snapshot of your VM (Virtual Machine) to share with others because your credentials will also be copied along with the rest of the VM image.

+## Confess!
+Admit it!
+Everyone makes mistakes

+If you've uploaded your credentials somewhere or exposed them somehow, whether because you didn't know better, you didn't think the Bad Guys would find them, or you just made a mistake then...

+**Don't worry!**

+Just **be responsible** and let us know right away at [aws-support@stat.berkeley.edu](mailto:aws-support@stat.berkeley.edu) so that we can immediately revoke the credentials to keep the bad guys out of the system.

 ## More Details

 If you'd like to know more about security, you're welcome to explore